hsf-training/hsf-training-ml-webpage/_episodes/01-introduction.md

 Just for a bit of perspective, I started learning about machine learning in April 2019.
 Don't expect the learning process to be a quick one: follow online courses and code along with them.
 If you have a textbook, read through it thoroughly and make sure you code along with the textbook.

+Your feedback is very welcome!
+Most helpful for us is if you "[Improve this page on GitHub](https://github.com/hsf-training/hsf-training-ml-webpage/edit/gh-pages/_episodes/01-introduction.md)".
+If you prefer anonymous feedback, please [fill this form](https://forms.gle/XBeULpKXVHF8CKC17).

 {% include links.md %}